jundalisay/sp/content/en/superphysics/principles/chapter-02h.md

 ---
 heading: "Chapter 2h"
-title: "The 5 Layers for Goal-Setting"
+title: "The 5 Elements for Goal-Setting"
 # date: 2015-09-09
 date: 2023-03-19
 # 2020-01-04
 weight: 80
 image: /graphics/meta/ngu.jpg
-description: "We use the 5 Layers for Goal-Setting as an alternative to SMART"
+description: "We use the 5 Elements for Goal-Setting as an alternative to SMART"
 writer:
   name: Lam
   url: https://www.linkedin.com/in/baolamnguyen/